hendry24/pyBoLaNO/README.md

 ### **Parting words**

 This program is far from perfect and we would appreciate any critics and suggestions that you may have.
-In particular, we would appreciate it if you can inform us of any bugs you encounter while using this package.
+In particular, we would appreciate it if you could inform us of any bugs you encounter while using this package.
 Feel free to reach out to us via email to [hendry01@ui.ac.id](mailto:hendry01@ui.ac.id).

 Enjoy the package. \\( ﾟヮﾟ)/